michaelerule/LED_weaving/Project 4: Driver Tutorial/How to write firmware for Charliplexed displays.md

 ## Happy hacking `(:`

-At this point, we have constructed an 'artisanal' LED display and verified that the hardware works.
+At this point, we have constructed a LED display and verified that the hardware works.
 We've written a display driver that uses row (or column) scanning, runs in the background using timer interrupts, and supports double-buffering.

 The final thing you might want to do is modify the `setPixel` and `getPixel` routine to accept *display* coordinates and translate these in to coordinates on the Charlieplexing grid.
 This code depends on the particular layout of your project, so I don't include it here.